lschlesinger/the-game/Documentation/README.md

 You want to build a web application for your favorite card game.
 Certainly, we want an endpoint returning a game when given a specific identifier as path parameter, i.e., something like a “getGame” endpoint.
 This example is used thoughout the following step-by-step image manual.
-The “getGame” endpoint is always highlighted with a red rectangle.
+The `getGame` endpoint is always highlighted with a red rectangle.

 <p align="right">
     <a href="./step-1.md">next: step by step manual</a>